 •Fund release time and resourcing to develop leadership, subject profile of P.E. and further develop assessment opportunities to contribute to pupils’ achievement.

-Click here to download our Sports Premium document and find out how it has been used in our school and the impact this has made on pupils' PE and sport participation and attainment.
+Click here to download our Sports Premium Report 2019-2020 and find out how it has been used in our school and the impact this has made on pupils' PE and sport participation and attainment.

 1. What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at least 25m